 - To take responsibility and be accountable.

-When GDPR takes effect in May 2018, individuals or businesses that haven’t given direct consent to receive marketing communications cannot receive bulk or promotional emails to sell products and services that Talkwire could offer.
+Now GDPR has taken effect, individuals or businesses that haven’t given direct consent to receive marketing communications cannot receive bulk or promotional emails to sell products and services that Talkwire could offer.
 Consent must be an active, affirmative action by the data subject to ‘opt in’, rather than the passive acceptance under some current models that allow for pre-ticked boxes or opt-outs.
 Talkwire must keep a record of how and when an individual gave consent, and that individual may withdraw their consent whenever they wish and with an ‘unsubscribe’ or ‘opt out’ process in place.

 - Full Name